 Uganda: In a cabinet reshuffle, Syda Bbumba becomes finance minister and Kirunda Kivejinja interior minister.

 Brazil: The governor of Paraíba, Cássio Rodrigues da Cunha Lima, found guilty of election fraud charges, is ordered to step down by the Supreme Electoral Tribunal.
-The following day José Targino Maranhão takes office as governor.
+The following day the president of the Legislative Assembly, Arthur Paredes Cunha Lima, briefly becomes acting governor before José Targino Maranhão takes office as new governor.